-COVID may have interrupted the vibes, but the show must go on as the old saying goes the show must go on.
+COVID may have interrupted the vibes, but as the old saying goes, the show must go on.
 And go on it has.
 With newly relaxed restrictions on in-person meetups, music festival announcements followed swiftly and decisively.
 Bonnaroo, Electric Zoo, Electric Daisy Carnival, and other big-name EDM music festivals are picking up right where they left off: dates set, lineups announced, and tickets already on sale.
 While many flock to these events for the community, the sense of freedom, and of course, the music, the thought of festivals once again resuming raises concerns about the darker side of EDM and festival culture: the widespread use of club drugs.

 The EDM Drug Scene